 6. Clean switches, gadgets etc.

 We often wash the floors, the counters, the toilets - but how often do we turn our efforts to the little forgotten things that we touch every day like mobile phones, light switches, remote controls, door knobs, and thermostats?
 It's been reported that mobile phones carry ten times more bacteria than a toilet seat5!
-According to the NHS some cold viruses can last on hard surfaces for up to 7 days, flu viruses can last up to 24 hours, and stomach bugs like norovirus can last for weeks6.
+According to the NHS some cold viruses can last on hard surfaces for up to 7 days, flu viruses can last up to 24 hours, and stomach bugs like norovirus can last for weeks.
 In light of this we should make it a habit to clean these items frequently, if not daily.

 7. Wash stuffed toys

 If your child is fond of stuffed toys and drags them along wherever he or she may go, then those are likely collecting plenty of dust and germs along the way.
 Surface cleaning is unlikely to do much good, so you ought to give your stuffed toys a

-9. Wash the inside of your windows
+8. Wash the inside of your windows

-10. Disinfect the inside of your bins
+9. Disinfect the inside of your bins

 Think of all the things you throw in your bins - empty packaging that contained raw meat, old food, mouldy food, dirty nappies etc. Just because you use a bin liner, that doesn't mean the inside of your bins will stay clean.
 Juices and bacteria can leak through, leaving the interiors of your bins (both inside the house and out) hazardous to your health.
-Each time you put your hand inside to take out the garbage you could be coming in contact with harmful bacteria etc, not to mention that dirty bins could be a great breeding place for insects, and may attract vermin.
+Each time you put your hand inside to take out the garbage you could be coming in contact with harmful bacteria, not to mention that dirty bins are a great breeding place for insects, and may attract vermin.
 Make sure to regularly wash the inside and outside of your bins with soap, water, and bleach.
 And don't forget to wash the bin lids.